TikTok has a new resume feature for job seekers

 You can find the Resumes feature in the TikTok app via the #TikTokResumes hashtag, and at www.tiktokresumes.com.
-There, job seekers can search through listings, find examples of strong TikTok video resumes, view clips from TikTok creators who post career-related content, and submit their own videos for job postings.
+There, candidates can search through job listings, find examples of strong TikTok video resumes, view clips from TikTok creators who post career-related content and submit their own videos for job postings.
 Currently, only US openings are available on the platform.
 The program will accept video resumes from July 7 through 31.

 Reports about the then-rumored feature began surfacing in May.
 Jobs on TikTok Resumes range from entry-level to experienced roles, and positions are available all across the country.